Contact Information

 Tips for Harvesting and Storing High Quality Corn Silage

 Corn silage forms the backbone of many winter and year-round feeding programs for dairy cows and heifers.
-With today’s dairy economic situation of tight to non-existent profit margins, corn silage is an excellent source of energy that can reduce the costs of providing energy (starches) in the dairy cow’s diet while also serving as a digestible fiber source.
+Corn silage is an excellent source of energy that can reduce the costs of providing energy (starches) in the dairy cow’s diet while also serving as a digestible fiber source.
 Paying attention to a few details while harvesting and storing corn silage can help ensure that a high quality feed is preserved.
 These details are outlined below.

 • Spend time getting equipment ready before harvest- General maintenance, such as greasing equipment and sharpening knives, needs to be done well in advance of anticipated chopping date.
 Advanced planning is important for timely harvest at the proper moisture content.

 • When should I start harvesting - Harvesting at the correct moisture promotes favorable fermentation in the silage crop and decreases storage losses.
-Thus, the moisture content of the chopped plant should be the determining factor for when to harvest.
-For bunkers, silage should contain between 32 to 38% dry matter (62 to 68% moisture).
-Upright silos and bags can be a little drier at 35 to 38% dry matter (60 to 62% moisture).
-Silage that is put up too wet results in a butyric acid type fermentation which decreases feed intake and can result in ketosis in early lactation cows.
+Thus, the moisture content of the chopped plant should be the determining factor for when to harvest with silage harvested between 35 and 38% dry matter (62 to 65% moisture).
 Silage that is too dry will have more and larger air pockets which results in a poorer fermentation and less beneficial acids for cows to use to make milk and meat.

 • Correct length of chop: Silage needs to be chopped fine enough for good packing to quickly eliminate oxygen and to establish a good fermentation process.
 At the same time, the chop length needs to be long enough to promote cud chewing.
 Thus, the recommended theoretic length of chop (TLC) is a compromise between these two factors.
 Alfalfa haylage or silage should be chopped at 3/16 inch, unprocessed corn silage at 3/8 to 1/2 inch, and processed (kernel processor) corn silage at 3/4 inch.

-• Adjusting silage choppers with on-line kernel processors: The optimum moisture content of silage harvested with a chopper containing a kernel processor is 62 to 65% (35 to 38% dry matter) to capture additional starch accumulation in the corn kernels.
+• Adjusting silage choppers with on-line kernel processors- The optimum moisture content of silage harvested with a chopper containing a kernel processor is 62 to 65% (35 to 38% dry matter) to capture additional starch accumulation in the corn kernels.
 Most nutritionists want to see the most of the corn kernels pulverized to a similar size.
 To optimize starch digestion and provide adequate effective fiber, the recommendation is to cut to ¾ inch theoretical length with an initial roller clearance of 1 to 2 mm.
 If kernel breakage is not adequate, the roller clearance should be decreased.
 To test whether adequate kernel damage is occurring, collect a silage sample from several loads in a 32 ounce cup.
 Pick out and count the number of whole and half kernels.
 If the number of whole or half kernels exceeds 2 or 3, improve kernel damage by adjusting the roller clearance.
-Essentially, the goal is to have between 55 to 64 percent of the kernels damaged.
+Essentially, the goal is to have between 55 to 64 percent of the kernels damaged and the corn cob broken in 8 pieces.

 • Keep knives sharp and properly adjusted throughout the filling process: Sharp knives prevent the shredding of silage, resulting in a more uniform chop.
 This allows for maximum forage compaction, good fermentation, and sufficient particle size to prevent health problems in the cow.